-This course partially satisfies a Core Curriculum Requirement: Social and Behavioral Science Foundational Component Area (080)
+This course partially satisfies a Core Curriculum Requirement:

+Social and Behavioral Science Foundational Component Area (080)

-Core Curriculum Objectives addressed:
+Core Objectives addressed:

-- Communications skills-to include effective written, oral and visual communication - Critical thinking skills-to include creative thinking, innovation, inquiry, and analysis, evaluation and synthesis of information - Empirical and quantitative competency skills-to manipulate and analyze numerical data or observable facts resulting in informed conclusions - Social Responsibility-to include the demonstrated knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities
+Ш Communication skills- to include effective written, oral and visual communication.
+Critical thinking skills- to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information.
+Empirical and Quantitative skills - to include the manipulation and analysis of numerical data or observable facts resulting in informed conclusions.

+Social Responsibility- to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national and global communities.